groff_man_style(7) — Linux manual page

 .IP the subsequent one.

-input trap is planted as with .TP.
+planting a one-line input trap as with .TP.

 .TQ is a GNU extension supported by Heirloom Doctools